A cyclist with squeaky brakes and a pair of crutches strapped to his back passed me as I walked into work.

 I got off at the nursing home and followed the woman on the mobility scooter past the ivy-covered lamp-posts, the pink hydrangeas, the smeared dog shit and the sandwich packaging.
 I turned off along the terrace with no front gardens; a long row of tele’ backs and cable knots.

-I turned off again, into the terrace of contrasts; a stinking dog piss accreted yard of crisp packets, expanding foam, dandelions and empty milk cartons next door to an obsessive's mini Versaille with hover flies, succulents and fancy gravels.
+I turned off again; a stinking dog piss accreted yard of crisp packets, expanding foam, dandelions and empty milk cartons next door to an obsessive mini Versaille of hover flies, succulents and fancy gravels.